waldirmh/api-crud-phone/README.md

 <<<<<<< HEAD
 <<<<<<< HEAD
 ### My API
-This is a crud api using nodejs and monogo db data base
+This is a crud api using nodejs and mongo db data base
 ### Usage
 use postman for testing
 ### Installation  (Recommended)